ietf-teep/architecture/draft-ietf-teep-architecture.md

 three different elements, and then install all three.
-This installation is complex, because the Client App decrypted inside the TEE must be passed out of the TEE to an installer in the REE which would install the Client App; this assumes that the Client App binary includes the TA code also, otherwise there is a significant problem in getting the SGX enclave code (the TA) from the TEE, through the installer and into the Client App in a trusted fashion.
+This installation is complex, because the Client App decrypted inside the TEE must be passed out of the TEE to an installer in the REE which would install the Client App; this assumes that the Client App package includes the TA code also, since otherwise there is a significant problem in getting the SGX enclave code (the TA) from the TEE, through the installer and into the Client App in a trusted fashion.
 Finally, the personalization data would need to be sent out of the TEE (encrypted in an SGX enclave-to-enclave manner) to the REE's installation app, which would pass this data to the installed Client App, which would in turn send this data to the SGX enclave (TA).
-This complexity is due to the fact that each SGX enclave is separate and does not have direct communication to one another.
+This complexity is due to the fact that each SGX enclave is separate and does not have direct communication to other SGX enclaves.

-\[Note: Need to add an equivalent discussion for an ARM/TZ implementation\]

-## TEEP Architectural Support for Client App, TA, and Personalization Data Delivery
-This section defines TEEP support for the three different cases for delivery of the Client App, TA, and personalization data.

-\[Note: discussion of format of this single binary, and who/what is responsible for splitting these things apart, and installing the client app into the REE, the TA into the TEE, and the personalization data into the TEE or TA.
-Obviously the decryption must be done by the TEE but this may not be supported by all TAs.\]
+In ARM TrustZone based environments, the Untrusted Application and TA may or may not be bundled together.
+This differs from SGX since in TrustZone the TA lifetime is not inherently tied to a specific Untrused Application process lifetime as occurs in SGX.
+A TA is loaded by a trusted OS running in the TEE, where the trusted OS is separate from the OS in the REE.
+Thus Cases 2 and 3 are equally applicable.
+In addition, it is possible for TAs to communicate with each other without involving the Untrusted Application, and so the complexity of Case 1 is lower than in the SGX example, and so Case 1 is possible as well though still more complex than Cases 2 and 3.

 ## Entity Relations